Public Health - BS

 Past Program Guides

-Students in the BS-PH program should refer to the guide from the year in which they matriculated into the program.
-For the current program guide, click the "PROGRAM GUIDE" button on the right-hand side of the page.
+Students in the BS in Public Health program should refer to the guide from the year in which they matriculated into the program.
+For the current program guide, click the "PROGRAM GUIDE" button.

 NOTE: Please reach out to your current advisor for any questions.